CodeEditorLand/Mountain/README.md

 ```
 Mountain/
 ├── Source/
-│   ├── main.rs                      # Tauri application entry point and setup.
+│   ├── Binary.rs                    # Tauri application entry point and setup.
-│   ├── app_state/                   # The central, thread-safe state store for the application.
+│   ├── ApplicationState/            # The central, thread-safe state store for the application.
-│   ├── environment/                 # Concrete implementations of the `Common` provider traits.
+│   ├── Environment/                 # Concrete implementations of the `Common` provider traits.
-│   ├── handlers/                    # The detailed business logic for each service domain.
+│   ├── Handlers/                    # The detailed business logic for each service domain.
-│   ├── runtime/                     # The `AppRuntime` engine that executes effects.
+│   ├── Runtime/                     # The `ApplicationRunTime` engine that executes effects.
-│   ├── track/                       # The central request dispatcher.
+│   ├── Track/                       # The central request dispatcher.
-│   └── vine/                        # The gRPC server implementation (using `tonic`).
+│   └── Vine/                        # The gRPC server implementation (using `tonic`).
 ├── proto/
 │   └── vine.proto                   # The gRPC contract definition file.
 └── build.rs                         # Build script to compile the .proto file into Rust code.